Ten Simple Questions Every Property Owner Should Ask

 #1 Did you recently purchase the property?
 If you recently purchased your property, you could qualify for a refund, provided the price you paid was less than the assessed value.
-The assessment date for FY 2016 is January 1, 2015.
-So, an "arms-length" purchase during 2015 and forward would be highly relevant.
+For example, the assessment date for FY 2018 is January 1, 2017.
+So, an "arms-length" purchase during 2016 and forward would be highly relevant.

 #2 Is the property in poor physical condition?

 If the property suffers from substantial "deferred maintenance" and is in poor condition, the assessment may not be accurate.
 Many times cities or towns are unaware of a property’s true condition.

 #3 Has the property recently suffered from substantial vacancy?